 At this time, the City of Austin continues to operate under modified business operations to help prevent the spread of COVID-19.
-In observation of local mandates encouraging social distancing, in accordance with the City's amended Citizen Participation Plan, and with HUD program waivers of certain regulatory requirements to help prevent the spread of COVID-19, the City continues to use the City of Austin's online platform (Speak Up Austin) to assist in the collecting of valuable feedback from the public in order to inform the draft Action Plan with the community's needs and priorities.
-Additionally, the City is coordinating virtual public hearings before the Community Development Commission and the Austin City Council to also capture public input during the development of the Action Plan.
+Much of the outreach that took place around the FY 22-23 Action Plan was conducted through online platforms.
+The City continues to use the online platform Speak Up Austin to collect valuable feedback from the public that informs the draft Action Plan with the community's needs and priorities.
+Additionally, Housing and Planning department staff consulted with various organizations and commissions to receive feedback on the needs of specific populations.
+Public hearings were held with the Community Development Commission and the Austin City Council to capture public input during the development of the Action Plan.
 The Community Development Commission advises the Austin City Council on the development and implementation of programs designed to serve low-income communities and the community at large, with an emphasis on federally-funded programs.

 Through the community needs assessment and public comment periods, information about the Action Plan process, and public notices announcing opportunities for the community to submit feedback were provided in English and Spanish on the Housing and Planning Department and SpeakUp Austin websites, in the City's public utilities newsletter, Austin Utilities Now, through various media outlets, and HPD's RSS feed.
-Additionally, community members had the opportunity to provide feedback during virtual public hearings, via email sent to HPD, and via phone.
+Additionally, community members had the opportunity to provide feedback during virtual public hearings, via email sent to the Housing and Planning department email address, postal mail, and phone.
 More details about the community engagement process are discussed in section PR-10, Consultation and PR-15, Citizen Participation.